Command reference

 uninstall

 Uninstalls an app from the current workspace.
-If not specified which app to uninstall, it defaults to the app in the current directory.
+If no app is specified to uninstall, it defaults to the app in the current directory.

 Usage